 We feel that in the General Conference at the present time some things could be restructured either by merging similar operations into an expanded department or by grouping departments.
 We believe that there can be a far better coordination of such areas as Lay Activities, Sabbath School, Youth, Ministerial Association, Stewardship, and Home and Family if they are grouped together in a single package.
 It is our intention in the General Conference to place these departments under a committee with delegated authority from the General Conference Committee and with proper accountability required.
 The committee coordinating this grouping of departments will be under the chairmanship of a general vicepresident.
 We would expect that vice-president to act with some degree of authority.
-We believe this is worth trying and that it can further the progress of this church.
+We believe this is worth trying and that it can further the progress of this same, and this sometimes is a little difficult to state without being misunderstood.
+Departments have different functions.
+Some do more promotion than others; some are more general, while others are very specific in nature; some deal with institutions, some with technicalities, some with training.
+No one of them is more important than another, but they should not be dealt with in the same way.
+Personnel in some departments ought to stay home more than they do.
+Other departments cannot do their jobs unless they travel a great deal.